-- Project nominations and supporting documentation must be submitted to the online application portal by 11:59 p.m. on Friday, August 30, 2024. - Each project nomination should be limited to 35 pages. - Applicants to the 2025 Local Transportation Climate Adaptation Program are not required to submit hardcopies to the Commission. - Applicants must submit one (1) electronic copy of the project nomination package.
-If electronic files are too large to send via a single e-mail, please break up the files and send via multiple e-mails. - Electronic copies should be sent via e-mail to Rebecca.Light@catc.ca.gov at or before 11:59 p.m. on - Project nominations will be treated in accordance with California Public Records Act requirements and information, subject to those requirements, may be publicly disclosed. - Each project nomination will be required to submit the following items: must utilize the letter convention as specified below.
+- Project nominations and supporting documentation must be submitted to the online application portal by 11:59 p.m. on Friday, August 30, 2024. - • - Applicants to the 2025 Local Transportation Climate Adaptation Program are not required to submit hardcopies to the Commission. - Project nominations will be treated in accordance with California Public Records Act requirements and information, subject to those requirements, may be publicly disclosed. - Each project nomination will be required to submit the following items: .